xrazis/haris.razis.com/content/posts/balkan-tet.md

 attr="The park is better visited late as there are close to no people." align=center link="/blog/balkan-tet/IMG_3182.jpg" target="_blank" >}}

-We found a stay near the lakes and the next day we were off to finish the Croatian TET.
-We woke up to rain but the weather quickly got better.
+We found a stay near the lakes, and the next day we were off to finish the Croatian TET.
+We woke up to rain, but the weather quickly got better.

 {{< figure src="/blog/balkan-tet/IMG_3185.jpg"